hashgraph/hedera-mirror-node/docs/design/frictionless-airdrops.md

 When parsing pending airdrops,

 - Persist airdrops to the `token_airdrop` table.
-- If a `TokenAirdrop` transaction occurs when an entry already exists for a fungible token in the `PENDING` state, an entry should be made in the `token_airdrop_history` table (just as with a change of state to `CANCELLED` or `CLAIMED`), and the `token_airdrop` table should be updated with `amount` set to the sum of the existing amount and the new amount.
+- If a `TokenAirdrop` transaction occurs when an entry already exists then the existing entry should be moved in the `token_airdrop_history` table.
+If the existing entry is a fungible token in the state of `PENDING` then the new entry should be updated with `amount` set to the sum of the existing amount and the new amount.
+If the existing entry is in any other state, then the `amount` should be set to the amount of the new entry.
+Updates to NFT tokens that are `PENDING` will update the timestamp range and generate a history row.

 #### Domain